AI-LLM2/bilibili-video-down-chrome/README.md

 ## Usage

-### Using the Popup Interface
+### Using the Browser Download

 1. Navigate to a Bilibili video page
 2. Click the extension icon in the toolbar
+3. Make sure you're on the "Browser Download" tab
-3. Select the desired video quality from the dropdown menu
+4. Select the desired video quality from the dropdown menu
-4. Click "Download Video" to start the download
+5. Click "Download Video" to start the download
-5. Choose where to save the file when prompted
+6. Choose where to save the file when prompted

+### Using Terminal Download (wget + ffmpeg)

+1. Navigate to a Bilibili video page
+2. Click the extension icon in the toolbar
+3. Click the "Terminal Download" tab
+4. Select the desired video quality from the dropdown menu
+5. Click "Generate wget Commands"
+6. Copy the commands using the "Copy Commands" button
+7. Paste and run the commands in your terminal
+8. For DASH format videos, use the provided ffmpeg command to merge the video and audio files

 ### Using the Context Menu